morrownr/USB-WiFi/home/USB_WiFi_Adapter_out-of-kernel_drivers_for_Linux.md

 - WPA3 will only work if a version of wpa_supplicant greater than v2.9 is installed
 - the really bad quality of some adapters made with this chipset means you need to reseach before buying

 Recommendation: While adapters with this chipset are readily available at low prices, the chipset doesn't provide any significant advantages over the mt7612u chipset and the driver for the mt7612u chipset is far superior and is professionally maintained in the Linux kernel.
-As a Linux user, your long term happiness is probably best served by buying an adapter with a mt7612u chipset.

 -----